-If you are looking for something different for your spring/early summer display, you should consider the Fritillaria family.
+If you are looking for something different for spring/early summer flowers, you should consider the Fritillaria family.
 They come in a variety of sizes, colors and bloom times.

 What are Fritillaries?

 Fritillaries are Poisonous

 Fritillaries are not edible.
 They contain alkaloids that are poisonous to both animals and people.
 There are a few native species that if prepared carefully can be eaten and were, in fact, eaten by the native peoples of the Pacific Northwest.
-However, those are not bulbs that we grow in our gardens.
+However, those are not the bulbs that we grow in our gardens.
 Those bulbs originated in Europe and Asia.
 The bulbs that we grow with the attractive flowers should only be enjoyed in our gardens and not on our dinner plates.

 How to Grow Fritillaries